-How to Upload Picture to Google Photos
+1. How to Upload Picture to Google Photos

 When it comes to adding your images to Google Photos, you have a few options to choose from.
 For example, you can either upload your photos by dragging them to the library from where you have on them or from the share button on any picture in your gallery.

-Only Upload Your Picture While Charging
+2. Only Upload Your Picture While Charging

 Not everyone has unlimited data, and if you have to use your data wisely and only upload when you’re charging your phone at home, then you might want to head on over to Settings and only upload your photos while on WiFi.
 To set this up to go to Settings (the hamburger icon on the top left-hand corner) and select Settings all the way at the bottom.
 Now you need to select Backup and sync.
 Scroll all the way down again and select While charging only under the When to backup section.